iramaniparth/Amazon-Fake-Review-Detection/README.md

 __DESCRIPTION:

 The aim of our project is to detect fake reviews on Amazon using the review text.
 Our approach combines semi-supervised learning and transformer models to identify fake Amazon reviews.
-The end product of our project is a web application which will allow the user to predict whether a review is fake or real.
 The Datasets used in our projects are:
 Labelled Dataset from Kaggle - https://www.kaggle.com/lievgarcia/amazon-reviews
 Unlabelled dataset from Amazon - https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_multilingual_US_v1_00.tsv.gz